-Dame Maggie Smith is a well-known, Oscar-winning actress with numerous film, TV, and theatre credits to her name.
+Dame Maggie Smith was a well-known, Oscar-winning actress with numerous film, TV, and theatre credits to her name.
 The London native married her fellow English actor Sir Robert Stephens on June 29, 1967, and they had two sons together, Chris and Toby.
+The Harry Potter franchise actress laid her wand to rest when it was announced on September 27, 2024, that she had died at the age of 89.
+Her children released a statement that read, “She leaves two sons and five loving grandchildren who are devastated by the loss of their extraordinary mother and grandmother,” according to the Associated Press.

 Chris Larkin